I'm Honey!

 Darlings, I think friendships with women are checkered.
 I have had women in my life do the most unexpectedly extraordinary and marvelous things for me.
 I have, on the other hand, felt betrayed and disillusioned.
 These experiences filled me with both sugar and negative spice, which left me feeling conflicted.

-Please Remember to Do Things Your Way
+Please Remember to Do Things Your Own Communication Style

 Honey Good sipping coffee contemplating her role as a caregiver to her spouse